PaoVal/calendly-experiment/README.md

 	1.1 Can remain "sticky"
 1. Very flexible.
 Can implement all the features we want.
 1. Can be synced to google calendar
-1. Free
+1. Free & Open Source!

 #### Cons:
 1. Only has google calendar integration (no outlook/ical)
-1. The functions are there, but most features have to be implemented by us
+1. The functions are there, but most features have to be implemented by us (Time consuming)

 ---
 ## [DHTMLX](https://dhtmlx.com/docs/products/dhtmlxScheduler/)